isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

         >
         >This option is not available for image-type placements.

-1. If you add content such as an image or URL, you can specify a **[!UICONTROL Destination link]**: the users who click the offer will be directed to the corresponding page.
+1. When you add content such as an image or URL, you can specify a **[!UICONTROL Destination link]**: the users who click the offer will be directed to the corresponding page.

     ![](../assets/offer-destination-link.png)

-1. Select the language of your choice to help identify and manage what to display to the users.
+1. Finally, select the language of your choice to help identify and manage what to display to the users.

 1. To add another representation, use the **[!UICONTROL Add representation]** button and add as many representations as needed.